Jurassic World 2 director making disaster movie for Netflix

 The real-life events that the film is based on happened in 1972, when a plane carrying a rugby team from Uruguay crash-landed in the Andes.
 There were initially around 30 survivors and they had to resort to extreme measures in order to endure for two months in the mountains before being rescued.

-Society of the Snow, based on La sociedad de la nieve by Pablo Vierci, will be J. A. Bayona’s first Spanish-language film for 14 years.

-J. A. Bayona has released a statement (published on Deadline); “It was during the documentation process for The Impossible that I discovered Society of the Snow, Pablo Vierci’s fascinating chronicle about the tragedy of the Andes,” said Bayona.
+“It was during the documentation process for The Impossible that I discovered Society of the Snow, Pablo Vierci’s fascinating chronicle about the tragedy of the Andes,” Bayona says in a statement to Deadline.
 “More than ten years later, my fascination for the novel remains intact and I am happy to face the challenge that lies ahead: To tell one of the most remembered events of the 20th century, with all the complexity that implies a story that gives so much relevance to the survivors as well as to those who never returned from the mountains.”

 He concludes; “I also face it in Spanish, a language that I excitedly return to after 14 years without filming in my own language, and with a team of young Uruguayan and Argentine actors, whom I’m totally thrilled with.”